cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/community/_index.md

 +++
 title = "Community"
-description = "Provides requirments and installation of Community version" weight = 20 alwaysopen = false
+description = "Provides requirments and installation instructions for the Community version." weight = 20 alwaysopen = false
 +++